LearningProcesss/LearningDDD/DDD_Take1/Domain/README.md

 ***Behaviours***

 - Should be behaviour oriented.
-Entity should expose expressive methods taht communicate domain beahviour instead of exposing state.
+Entity should expose expressive methods that communicate domain beahviour instead of exposing state.
-- encapsulate behaviour in Entity method but avoid placing too much responsability to Entity.
+- encapsulate behaviour in Entity method but avoid placing too much responsability to it.
   Delegate to a ***Value Object***, part of the Entity, logical group of immutable data and behaviours.
   Ideally, you should always put most of the business logic into value objects.
 Entities in this situation would act as wrappers upon them and represent more high-level functionality.
   Recognize Value Object when data are immutable but belongs to the Entity.